geoserver/geoserver/doc/en/user/source/community/taskmanager/user.rst

    * Multiple mapping files may be provided for a single layer (when the layer mapping uses included types), in the form of a ZIP file.
 The main mapping file and the ZIP file must have the same name before the extension.

+- ``LayerSecuritySync`` this task will synchronise all :ref:`data access security rules <security_layer>` associated with a layer to the external geoserver.
+Warning: the task assumes that the same roles exist on both geoservers.
+Does not support commit/rollback.

+- ``WorkspaceSecuritySync`` this task will synchronise all :ref:`data access security rules <security_layer>` associated with a workspace to the external geoserver.
+Warning: the task assumes that the same roles exist on both geoservers.
+Does not support commit/rollback.

 -  ``TimeStamp`` update a time stamp in a layer's metadata that represents the last time a layer's data has been updated.
 Since the data timestamp